As the pandemic winds down, what has been the toll on the poor?

 In developing countries however, the lockdown carries an entirely different set of more severe consequences that most westerners cannot begin to imagine.
 Most sources of income are obtained by bringing goods and services and selling directly through “open markets”, a business model that brings in a day’s food for a day’s wages and little more.
 Every one of these marketplaces are completely shut down, with governments and authorities allowing very few exceptions.

 There are no $1,200 checks from the government, no guidance on how anyone will survive, no suggestion on how the people will eat.

 The only thing each person knows is that if they leave their house without having a valid reason, they will be brutally beaten, placed in jail, or even killed.
-In order to maintain the strict lockdown, many nations are indeed resorting to violence, the only sure deterrence to the unrest caused from those refusing to die of hunger.
+In order to maintain the strict lockdown, many nations had indeed resorted to violence, the only sure deterrence to the unrest caused from those refusing to die of hunger.

 The people are desperate.

 In Some Central African Countries, the president mandated a lockdown that not only entails a curfew, but also is forbidden to use any form of transportation.

 In Some Central America Countries, if you did not have a document that gives you access to deliver food and medical supplies, you could not leave your home.
 For those in mountainous villages, they have no access to food, leaving them in starvation.

 In Some Asian Countires, the police had been given the order to use “deadly force” on those that are found breaking the country's lockdown orders.